 Good news my friends!
 The research is solid in many of the major medical journals with these answers:

 - No, an MRI is not usually needed unless a patient has tried at least 6 weeks of Physical Therapy without improvement

 - Most shoulder MRI’s will show something (some sort of a tear) but that’s OK and totally normal, surgery is usually not needed.
 Most people have some sort of tear without pain.

 - The outcome for treating shoulder tears with (1) Physical Therapy only versus (2) Surgery + Physical Therapy is THE SAME most of the time (surgery is often not really needed!)

 - Many insurance companies are now requiring their patients to try Physical Therapy for at least 6 weeks BEFORE considering surgery, because the research shows PT is often just as effective if not more so

 Curious about how Physical Therapy + our many additional specialties working with stubborn/tight connective tissues can help your shoulder symptoms?

-We offer FREE 30-min Discovery Consults with our Expert Physical Therapists where we can examine you, answer your questions and let you know what is likely causing your symptoms.
+We offer FREE Discovery Consults with our Expert Physical Therapists where you can get your questions answered and gain certainty on whether we can help you with your problem.
 This is a no-pressure visit where you get to gather more information about your options to move forward and take care of that stubborn/nagging stiff/tight/painful shoulder once and for all.